lin1ood/GA-Project2/README.md

 1. CRUD operations for Volunteers.
 2. CRUD operations for Events.
 3. CRUD operations for Users.
-4. Alert Volunteers when they are assigned an Event.
+4. SMS alert Volunteers when they are assigned an Event.
 5. Styling with CSS, Skeleton, Bootstrap
-6. Compile a list of additional enhancements for expansion of this applicaiton.
+6. Compile a list of additional enhancements for expansion of this application.

 ##### Work Items for Volunteers
 * Create Volunteer Schama.